James-Glennon/P/README.md

     }
 ```

-The above code proved ineffective, and so instead, the margin was incrementally for breakpoint screen widths, rather than responding dynamically.
+The above code proved ineffective, and so instead, the margin adjusted for breakpoint screen widths, rather than responding dynamically.

 ### Known unresolved bugs